Read the grant description in the Program Guide for Professors before you complete the application.

 Refer to Form 100 instructions for information regarding obtaining consent to name individuals in your proposal.

 Equipment or facility

 Give a breakdown of the items requested.
 Provide details on models, manufacturers, prices and applicable taxes.
 Justify the need for each item requested.
-Quotations may be required.
-The Quotations page allows you to describe the quotations to be sent with the proposal.
 The purchase of major equipment items or systems is limited to a maximum of $150,000.

 Fees to be paid for the use of equipment or a facility should be described (e.g., hours and rate).

 Note: Equipment and materials obtained from a supporting organization must be provided as an in-kind contribution.
 NSERC funds must not be used to buy products and services from a supporting organization.

 Explain briefly how each activity relates to the proposed research.

 Provide details of publication costs, user workshops or other activities.

 List all items not relevant to previous categories, and provide a brief explanation for major items.

 Report the need for ship time, and show the amount requested in the budget.